rtcharity/resources.eahub.org/content/evaluation_and_strategy/a-case-study-for-animal-focused-local-ea-movement-building-effective-animal-altruism-london.md

 This metric matters because it may lead to realisation of actions to generate significantly greater impact for animals at later time points.
 This seems more likely to be the case for deeper and more specific knowledge, especially among those already deeply engaged with animal advocacy (such as employees of charities) or among individuals who seem dedicated to EAA, than it does for wider public awareness.

 * EAAL: I asked the survey respondents how far their knowledge and understanding of EA and EAA had increased or deepened since January 2017 and what proportion of this they would attribute to EAAL.
 The results suggest that EAAL was responsible for an average increase in knowledge and understanding of 70%.
 * EAAL: I asked the survey respondents if they had changed their views about the prioritisation of broad cause areas, sub-cause areas within animal advocacy (e.g. farmed or wild animals), or specific interventions within animal advocacy, and what proportion of this they would attribute to EAAL.
-The results suggest that EAAL was responsible for less than 1 “impact-adjusted significant prioritisation change." \[7]
+The results suggest that EAAL was responsible for less than 1 “impact-adjusted significant prioritisation change."<sup>[[7]](#fn7)</sup>

 **Survey data on increased inclination and support for EAA**